 Timor Leste – also known as East Timor – is a small country in South East Asia, Located about 1 hour flight from Darwin, Australia and Bali, Indonesia.
 Timor-Leste is an exciting new tourism destination and now is a special time to visit.
 Timorese with beautiful smiles will welcome you to their country and all it has to offer.
-This tiny nation after its recent turbulent past has become a peaceful democracy.
-Timor Leste is almost untouched by tourism so if you’ve been in South East Asia a while and you’ve had your fill of full-moon parties, tubing and Buddhist temples then Timor Leste will certainly offer you something completely different…
+This tiny nation after its recent turbulent past has recently become a peaceful democracy almost untouched by tourism… So, if you’ve been in South East Asia a while and you’ve had your fill of full-moon parties and Buddhist temples, then Timor Leste will certainly offer you something completely different…

 Hitching a ride in Dili to other parts of East Timor